Dr. Steven Anderson is an orthopedic surgeon at AppOrtho, a member of Appalachian Regional Medical Associates.

 University of Pittsburgh Athletics, NCAA division I

 Over his more than 25 years in practice, he has further refined his treatment of spinal disorders, offering non-surgical as well as minimally invasive surgical techniques.
-He is board certified in orthopaedic surgery and is a member of the North American Spine Society and the American Academy of Orthopedic Surgery.
+He is board certified in orthopedic surgery and is a member of the North American Spine Society and the American Academy of Orthopaedic Surgeons.
 He also enjoys general orthopedics, joint replacement, arthroscopy, fracture care and hand surgery.

 When not working, he enjoys the outdoors and spending time with his wife and five children.
 He moved to the High Country in 2013 and is pleased to be able to provide his services to the area.